dwarvesf/playground/Engineering/AI/Reinforcement Learning.md

 RL algorithms can utilize Q-Learning, where the agent learns to evaluate actions based on a Q-Table that stores the estimated values of state-action pairs.
 The policy gradient algorithm focuses on learning the optimal policy by maximizing the expected reward value.
 Deep Q-Network (DQN) uses deep learning networks to estimate Q-values and enhances learning through reinforcement learning techniques and replay memory.

-## How to training model incorporate with LLM?
+## How to train models incorporated with LLMs?

 Example of building a reinforcement learning algorithm for a stock trading application.
 We will use LLM (chatgpt) to evaluate the data and actions